markvaaz/ScarletRCON/README.md

 * Ships with a solid set of built-in default commands covering common server administration tasks.
 * Allows other mods to register commands under their own namespace automatically based on assembly name.

+## V Rising RCON Client

+If you need a client to interact with ScarletRCON, check out the [V Rising RCON Client on GitHub](https://github.com/markvaaz/V-Rising-RCON).
+This open-source tool provides a convenient way to send RCON commands to your V Rising server.

+### Upcoming features

+* Command groups for custom and built-in commands.

+## Feedback & Suggestions

+Have ideas or feedback?
+[Leave your suggestion on GitHub](https://github.com/markvaaz/ScarletRCON).

 ## For more information, please visit the [ScarletRCON Wiki on Thunderstore](https://thunderstore.io/c/v-rising/p/ScarletMods/ScarletRCON/wiki/).